ConnorGanaway/FantasyMapGenerator/README.md

     - Clicking the Genrate Button will only show and hide a default image
         - This will be replace with the script later

+- Version 0.4:
+    - Adjusted the proper ranges for the sliders
+    - When generated is clicked it writes the infomration to a json file
+    - If no seed value is given, a random 16 character phrase is generated in its place

 - To-Do List:
-    - Adjust the ranges for the sliders
-    - Write these values to a json file for the python script
+    - Call the python script from the generate button
     - Address Resizing of Window
     - More detail generation
         - Creating Paths